Why Do I Feel Like Something is Missing in My Relationship?

 We need to be emotionally available to commit to a permanent relationship.

-But if we don’t recognize when we are with someone who is not right for us, then we stay anyway for any of a number of reasons: For sex, for companionship, a travel partner, whatever.
+If we don’t recognize when we are with someone who is not right for us, then we stay anyway for any of a number of reasons: For sex, for companionship, a travel partner, whatever.
 In this case we are not allowing ourselves to become available for the right person.

 Why I kept finding women who were so patient, I do not know.
 I must have been subconsciously selecting women who were so patient that they just went along with being in a relationship without having the need to discuss making a future of it.